FujiZ/orderAnalysis/README.md

-# orderAnalysis
+# OrderAnalysis
-##A java program to analyze order distribution
+##A java program to analyse order distribution